 Lumahai Locals, looking northwest towards the river mouth.

 Lumahai Locals doesn't have the rocks or lava shelf that Tourists has, but for me that's ok because I love the long sweep of beach and the feeling of openness that Locals provide.
 In the summer you can see the sunrise from either, but only Tourists will give you a chance of watching the sunset.
 Winter brings big waves to both beaches and because of the rocks, lava shelf and enclosed space of Tourists it is the more dangerous of the two (in my opinion).
 Of course care and precaution should be taken when photographing either location.
 When the surf is not too large or when the tides are low it is possible to walk the entire stretch of beach and photograph both locations without getting back into the car.
 You will often see beach joggers and dog walkers (especially in the mornings) running and walking all the way from Locals to Tourists.

-Fully awake now, we go about the mentally processing these vignettes of a dream.
+Fully awake now, we go about the mental process of piecing together vignettes of a dream.